signifyd/magento1/docs/PAYMENT-DETAILS.md

 public function getExpiryYear();
 ```

 It is not required to implement all the methods, only the ones that will actually get data from the custom payment method.
-If a method is not implemented, the default one will be used, that is, the one on the parent class (Signifyd_Connect_Helper_Payment_Default).
+If a method is not implemented, the default one will be used, that is, the one on the parent class.
+(Signifyd_Connect_Helper_Payment_Default).

 Each implemented method should return the related data as the result.
 Before returning the data, it is possible to validate it with some filter methods listed bellow.
-These same filters will also be applied later on the API integration.
+These same filters will also be applied later when the API call to create a case is made to the Signifyd API.

 ```
 public function filterAvsResponseCode($avsResponseCode);